Our Access to Justice committee is seeking views around pro bono in Scotland.

 The committee will hold stakeholder roundtables and intends to report on its findings later in 2019.

-In advance of this year’s AGM on Thursday, 30 May, we are consulting on proposed amendments to Rules B4, B5 and C2.
+In advance of this year’s AGM on Thursday, 30 May, we are consulting on proposed amendments to the Accounts rules.

 The Client Protection Sub-committee has put forward proposals for two additional rules, preventing Scottish solicitors from acting as a bank for their clients.
 These proposals are in line with our ongoing supervisory commitments and to clarify what is required of Scottish solicitors in terms of AML processes and procedures.

 It is proposed that the first additional rule is inserted at Part II 6.3.1 which relates to ‘clients' money to be paid into client account or holding ledger’.
 Proposed rule 6.3.1 (d) shown below)

 (d) ensure that payments into a client account are in respect of instructions relating to an underlying transaction (and the funds arising therefrom) or to a service within the course of a normal solicitor client relationship.

 It is proposed that the second additional rule is inserted at Part II 6.5.2 which relates to ‘Drawings from client account’.
 Proposed rule 6.5.3 shown below.

 6.5.3 Transfers or withdrawals from a client account must be in respect of instructions relating to an underlying transaction (and the funds arising therefrom) or to a service arising in the normal course of the solicitor client relationship.